 Array Biopharma Inc. [NASDAQ: ARRY]: At the close of Tuesday trading, Array Biopharma was up by about 22%.
 It is also in the green today in pre-market trading.
 This follows news that the company’s therapies for treating a certain colorectal cancer was more effective, than standard ways of treating the disease.
 The new treatment therapy by Array Biopharma reduced the chances of dying by 48%, when compared to standard treatment methods.
 According to the company CEO, Ron Squarer, this new therapy for colorectal cancer treatment could be the first step towards chemo-free treatment for mCRC.
 It’s a big deal and the market has received it positively.

-On top of the latest news about the company’s latest breakthrough in cancer treatment, its books also paint the picture of a company with strong fundamentals.
-For instance, its revenues are on a growth trajectory.
+On top of the latest news about the company’s latest breakthrough in cancer treatment, its books also paint the picture of a company with strong potential prospects.
+For instance, its revenues seem to be on a growth path.
 The company’s quarterly revenue growth stands at roughly 33.40%.
 This represents a strong presence of this company in the market, and is a positive indicator for investors.

-The company also has a relatively high beta of 1.27, which means that in a bullish market, it is likely to gain at a higher rate.
+The company also has a relatively high beta, which means that in a bullish market, it is likely to gain at a higher rate.
 This is quite evident in its performance in the last 52-weeks, when it gained by about 32.99% while the S&P 500 gained by roughly 3.91%.
-Given that U.S markets are still trending upwards in spite of the trade war, and many other complexities, high beta stocks like Arrays are likely to keep performing well.
+Given that U.S markets are still trending upwards in spite of the trade war, and many other complexities, high beta stocks like Arrays could continue to keep performing well.